hasbiyama/Codify/README.md

 # Codify

-A simple code to obfuscate any of your input.
+A simple way to obfuscate any of your input while easily manage its data.

 ## Installation